Turkman Bareh

 Turkman Bareh (تركمان بارح), alternatively spelled Barih, is a town in northern Aleppo Governorate, northwestern Syria.
 About 40 km northeast of the city of Aleppo and about 13 km south of Syria's border with Turkey, it is administratively part of Nahiya Akhtarin of Azaz District.
 Nearby localities include Dabiq 5 km to the west and Akhtarin 4 km to the south.
-In the 2004 census, Turkman Bareh had a population of 1,537 with a dominative Syrian Turkmen majority.
+In the 2004 census, Turkman Bareh had a population of 1,537.
+The town is inhabited by Turkmen.

 The town has been in close proximity to sustained fighting in the Syrian civil war.